Elizabeth Gass on why she chose Sheffield for her MA

 My time as a student at the School of English is enriching my life.
-Sheffield has become a second home and I will be sad to leave in September – future visits are anticipated.
+Sheffield has become a second home and I will be sad to leave – future visits are anticipated.

 I think that going abroad for my postgraduate degree gives me a broader perspective of the world, benefits my learning more about who I am as a person, and enhances my life skills.

 Attend an online event when it suits you, all year round, as an alternative to an open day.